pemulis/localbitcoins/README.md

 ## Usage

 Nearly every endpoint found [in the documentation](https://localbitcoins.com/api-docs) is supported by this gem.
-Rather than document every method here, we encourage you to read the source to find the function you're looking for.

 The modules for groups of endpoints are located in `/localbitcoins/client/`